Tube-Based Zonotopic Data-Driven Predictive Control: Problem Statement and Preliminaries

-Specifically, the control objective is to minimize a sum of convex loss functions $\{\ell_k(x,u)\}_k$ over an $M$-steps horizon, while constraining the state of the system $x_t$ to a zonotope $\zonotope{x}$ at each time step, and the control signal $u_t$ to a zonotope $\zonotope{u}$.
-Furthermore, we assume that the initial condition $x_0$ belongs to a zonotope $\zonotope{x_0}$.
+Specifically, the control objective is to minimize a sum of convex loss functions $\{\ell_k(x,u)\}_k$ over an $M$-steps horizon, while constraining the state of the system $x_t$ to a \colored{bounded zonotope $\zonotope{x}$} at each time step, and the control signal $u_t$ to a \colored{bounded zonotope $\zonotope{u}$}.
+Furthermore, we assume that the initial condition \colored{$x_0$ belongs to $\zonotope{x}$}.
 Finally, we solve the problem by using a receding horizon algorithm that at each iteration computes the optimal control signal over an horizon of $N\leq M$ steps.
 Our approach consists of two phases: (1) an offline data-collection phase, to construct a set approximating and containing $\Sigma_\data$, a set of possible models consistent with the data collected from the true system; (2) an online control phase that solves a robust tube-based MPC problem.